jackyzha0/quartz/content/index.md

 ---
-title: "Forgetful Notes"
+title: Forgetful Notes
-description: "Forgetful Notes—A digital garden of knowledge.
+description: Forgetful Notes—A digital garden of knowledge.
 A platform for my learning and creative endeavours.
-A space for thinking through, building upon, and coming back to."
+A space for thinking through, building upon, and coming back to.
 compartir: true
 updated: 2023-10-28
 ---

 # Welcome!

 I'm Miguel, and you have come across **Forgetful Notes**—my [[./Digital Garden|digital garden]] of knowledge.
 Come on in and make yourself comfortable.